 Elliot joined Watsi on July 11th, 2014.
-Six years ago, Elliot joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Elliot's most recent donation supported Stuwart, a curious young boy from Tanzania, to fund corrective surgery to restore his mobility.
+Seven years ago, Elliot joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Elliot's most recent donation supported Abdara, a 4-month-old baby girl from Colombia, to fund cyst removal surgery so she can grow up healthy.

 Stuwart is a 5-year-old boy and the only child in his family.
 He's a playful and friendly boy who is currently having a hard time walking due to his legs bending outwards.
 Stuwart is still in class one and he loves counting numbers and drawing.
 His father works as a bodaboda driver to be able to support and care for his family.
 His income is not much but helps them make ends meet.
 Early this year, Stuwart started having pain in his knees when he woke up and tried to stand.
 This went on for a few weeks and when his parents saw how much he was suffering they decided to seek treatment for him at a local hospital.
 Stuwart was diagnosed with bilateral genu varus (knock knees).
 His parents were informed that Stuwart will need to have surgery to correct both of his legs and prevent them from becoming further deformed and causing Stuwart pain.
 At that time, he was supported by Watsi last July to undergo surgery.
 He has now developed a genu valgus where his legs are now bowing outwards.
 To help stop this, Stuwart needs another surgery to correct this condition.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 As a result, he has pain and difficulty walking.
 His parents are asking for help to support his secondary surgery.
 Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Stuwart.
 The procedure is scheduled to take place on January 7th.
 Treatment will hopefully restore Stuwart's mobility, allow him to participate in a variety of activities, and greatly decrease his risk of future complications.
 Stuwart’s mother says, “His legs were straight, but over the months he has been walking we have noticed his legs are now bowing outwards.
 We will be so grateful if our son can be supported again.”